dbt-labs/corp/handbook/working_and_growing_here.md

 1. Look at the [internal career site](https://app5.greenhouse.io/internal_job_board/) to see which roles you might be interested in.
 2. Reach out to your [People Business Partner](https://www.notion.so/dbtlabs/Find-your-PBP-f54e1de2eefa413bad7eb251a3a7c19f?pvs=4) to confirm eligibility for internal mobility.
-3. Reach out to the [recruiter](https://www.notion.so/Business-Partner-Coverage-Model-0a4ee30503464b3bb101de1d4c3ac5e8) and hiring manager to have an introductory call:
+3. Reach out to the [Talent Acquisition Partner](https://www.notion.so/Business-Partner-Coverage-Model-0a4ee30503464b3bb101de1d4c3ac5e8) and hiring manager to have an introductory call:
     1. Explain why you are interested in learning more about this role.
 In your conversation, understand the role expectations and hiring profile.
     2. If you would like to learn more about the role, we recommend shadowing someone who is on the existing team or in the current role to learn more about the day to day.
     3. Feel free to also meet with existing members of the team to understand the landscape of the team and gain advice or general mentorship.